LeaHartl/misc/wgmsPlots/readme.md

 Plots to display WGMS annual mass balance data in "warming stripes" style.
+Reads csv files available for reference glaciers.

 PlotWGMSDATA.py plots one glacier, WGMS ID can be set to select which one.
 PlotWGMSDATA_refGlaciers.py makes subplots of all reference glaciers that I found the IDs for (Pasterze is missing).